fanbu1995/fanbu1995.github.io/_posts/2019-07-18-Reading-Ted-Chiangs-Story-of-Your-Life.md

 ---
 layout: post
-title: Reading Ted Chiang’s _Story of Your Life_
+title: Reading Ted Chiang’s "Story of Your Life"
 subtitle: The cowards go home to cheers; the hero dies abroad silently
 tags: [books]
 ---